Responsible tourism in Komodo National Park — conservation and sustainability

 Is Labuan Bajo Luxury environmentally responsible?

 Yes.
 We operate under strict environmental policies including zero single-use plastic, reef-safe sunscreen requirements, proper waste management, and active conservation partnerships.
-Our commitment to responsible tourism is integrated into every aspect of our operations.

 How does tourism money benefit local communities?